- What is the Money Follows the Person program?

 Self-direction promotes personal choice and control over the delivery of services, including who provides services and how they are delivered.
 While participant choice is a fundamental construct within Medicaid, participants may need assistance and support in order to effectively exercise this freedom.
 It is the responsibility of the Medicaid program to ensure the provision of the necessary supports (either paid or unpaid) to people who are eligible to self-direct within the state.

-In addition to these programs and services, MFP will introduce several demonstration services that will be made available to the MFP participants during their demonstration period of 12 months.
+In addition to these programs and services, MFP has several demonstration services that will be made available to the MFP participants during their demonstration period of 365 days.
 They include:

 - Telemedicine – “Telemedicine” means the practice of health care delivery, diagnosis, consultation, treatment, transfer of medical data, or exchange of medical education information by means of audio, video, or data communications.
 Telemedicine is not a consultation provided by telephone or facsimile machine.